 We understand most of our employees come to Alaska for a love of wilderness and nature - and all of our positions include days off so that you can take advantage of that.
 Hiking, rafting, fishing, glacier cruising and more are all activities that our staff enjoy on their days off.

 Our incredible beach is also available so that fishing for salmon or paddling canoes, kayaks and paddleboards up the serene moose river are all activities that are available for the staff.

 Getting Here and Getting Around

-Most staff do not drive to our lodge, however we are road accessible so you may.
+Most staff do not drive to our lodge, however, we are road accessible so you may.
 We provide shuttles to the local town (12miles) for banking, movies and other bits of civilization.
 Transfers are available on a set schedule 3 times per week, but more are available as things come up.

 Transfers to Alaska are not included in the compensation.
-As employees are hired, arrival and departure dates are set and thy get their own flights to Anchorage and inform us if their arrival time and date.
-Once staff fly into Anchorage, we schedule a pickup (in advance) either by commuter air down to our local airport in Kenai, or by courtesy van drive.
+As employees are hired, arrival and departure dates are set and they get their own flights to Anchorage and inform us if their arrival time and date.
+Once staff flies into Anchorage, we schedule a pickup (in advance) either by commuter air down to our local airport in Kenai, or by courtesy van drive.
 We schedule all of those on a case by case bases as we prepare for the season.

 We all love Alaska and being in the amazing Kenai Peninsula is truly part of why we are all here.
 We provide fun activities for our staff including: movie nights, wilderness hiking trips, canoeing or kayaking trips, and guided fishing with our guides.
-Special events include Kenai Fjords Glacier cruises or trips to our award winning BearCamp for “employee of the month”.
+Special events include Kenai Fjords Glacier cruises or trips to our award-winning BearCamp for “employee of the month”.
 For the fishing crowd, the lodge is situated on the finest stretch of riverfront on the Kenai and so amazing salmon fishing is available daily on their time off.

 How to Apply